Wlain/graphicRenderEngine/README.md

 # simpleRenderEngine
-This is a simple render engine based on MAC-OS
+This is a simple render engine based on OpenGL in MAC-OS

-# environment
+# dependencies
+* glfw
+* glm
+* spdlog